hackers-terabit/usbnonce/README.md

-#USBnonce
-## *This is still in development,use at your own peril.*
+#USBNONCE
+## *While this application works as expected in testing,please test it on your system well before using it for anything serious.*

- This small C program is suppose to enable the usage of removable storage drives as a factor of authentication.
+ This small C program is meant enable the usage of removable storage drives as a factor of authentication.

+ **TL;DR: it places random bytes on a usb drive,sends UDP event notification when the drive is plugged in and the bytes are verified (or fail verification).
+ Check out uslock as well, a slock fork that works with usbnonce **

  At start-up it will await for a new drive to be plugged in.
  When a new drive with a usable partition and a file system matching the default of ext4 (or user specfied via -f flag) is detected,